Stability of fibrations over one-dimensional bases: Examples

-In analogy with Theorem \ref{T:degree-2-naive}, we can prove \begin{theorem} Suppose $F \in R[x_1,x_2,x_3,x_4]_6$ is $\fD^{bal}$-semistable.
-Then $F=0$ defines a threefold del Pezzo fibration $X\to \Delta$ of degree $1$ such that $X$ has terminal singularities and the central fiber $X_0$ is reduced, and either irreducible or a union of two cubics each passing through the $\frac{1}{3}(1,1,2)$-point. \end{theorem} Since this result, and its proof, are subsumed by Theorem \ref{mainthm1} and Section \ref{terminality}, we omit the details.
+In analogy with Theorem \ref{T:degree-2-naive}, we can prove \begin{theorem} Suppose $R=\cO_{C,p}$ is the local ring of a smooth curve over an algebraically closed field of characteristic not $2$ or $3$.
+Suppose $F \in R[x_1,x_2,x_3,x_4]_6$ is $\fD^{bal}$-semistable.
+Then $F=0$ defines a threefold del Pezzo fibration $X\to \Delta$ of degree $1$ such that $X$ has terminal singularities and the central fiber $X_0$ is reduced, and either irreducible or a union of two hypersurfaces in $\MP(1,1,2,3)$ of degree $3$ each passing through the $\frac{1}{3}(1,1,2)$-point. \end{theorem} Since this result, and its proof, is subsumed by Theorem \ref{terminality}, we omit the details.